revgum/serverless_oak/README.md

 A simple library for mapping AWS API Gateway events to/from an Oak application.

+## Deno runtime on AWS Lambda

+Check out the awesome [deno-lambda](https://github.com/hayd/deno-lambda) for more details on how to build and deploy Lambda functions with the Deno runtime.

 ## Usage

 ### Simple example echo lambda